 - Designate frontline staff to be program champions and teachers, rather than leaders or faculty members.
 As the collaborative effort spread, the peer-to-peer messages became more diluted.

 - The fact that patient outcomes improved even without widespread use of the ADL tool suggests it was not the tool that led to better outcomes, but rather the overall emphasis on collaboration and better communications among the clinician, aides, and patient.

 - Several home health agencies could maximize their resources by jointly contracting with a consultant or health care quality improvement organization to spearhead an aide partnering collaborative based on the Visiting Nurse Service's model.

 Clinical Transformation and Innovation

 Fax: (212) 290-3756

 Innovator DisclosuresMs.
-Sobolewski has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile.
+Sobolewski reported having no financial interests or business/professional affiliations relevant to the work described in this profile.